Alex Bregman Player Props: Astros vs. Athletics

-The Houston Astros, including Alex Bregman and his .488 slugging percentage over his past 10 games, take on starter JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+Alex Bregman -- with a slugging percentage of .585 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the Oakland Athletics, with Paul Blackburn on the hill, on July 22 at 9:07 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Athletics.
+He hit a home run while going 2-for-4 in his previous game against the Athletics.

 Alex Bregman Game Info & Props vs. the Athletics